ruricolist/serapeum/REFERENCE.md

 it does a lot to keep heavily object-oriented code readable and organized, without any loss of power.

+This construct is very loosely inspired by impl blocks in Rust.

 [View source](clos.lisp#L32)

 ## Hooks